-- a.
-Minimum Requirements for Loveland (city limits).
-Where required, street improvements must include, at a minimum, a 34-foot wide paved street, edge of pavement to edge of pavement, and 4-foot gravel shoulders along the edge of pavement. - b.
-Minimum Requirements for Fort Collins (city limits).
-Where required, street improvements must include the following: - 1) For arterial and collector streets such improvements shall consist, at a minimum, of constructing a thirty-six foot wide paved street cross section on a base that is adequate to accommodate the ultimate design of the street either (1) as designated on the Master Street Plan, or (2) in accordance with the Standards, whichever is applicable. - 2) For all other street classifications, the off-site street improvements shall be designed and constructed to City standards including, without limitation, curb, gutter, sidewalk, and pavement. - 3) All intervening streets that connect to the Improved Arterial Street Network shall include the width and improvements necessary to maintain a level of service as defined by Part II of the City of Fort Collins Multimodal Transportation Level of Service for the length required to connect to the Improved Arterial Street Network. - c.
-Minimum requirements for Loveland (GMA) and Fort Collins (GMA).
-The need for off-site improvements within the Fort Collins and Loveland GMA's shall be determined by the Local Entity Engineer and shall meet the requirements of numbers a) and b) above. - 6.
-Off-Site Right-of-Way and Easements.
-Prior to approval of any development which requires acquisition and dedication of off-site right-of-way or easements, the Developer shall provide legal documentation demonstrating their ability to obtain such right-of-way or easements without any restrictions and at no cost to the Local Entity.
+- Minimum Requirements for Loveland (city limits).
+Where required, street improvements must include, at a minimum, a 34-foot wide paved street, edge of pavement to edge of pavement, and 4-foot gravel shoulders along the edge of pavement. - Minimum Requirements for Fort Collins (city limits).
+Where required, street improvements must include the following: - a) For arterial and collector streets such improvements shall consist, at a minimum, of constructing a thirty-six foot wide paved street cross section on a base that is adequate to accommodate the ultimate design of the street either (1) as designated on the Master Street Plan, or (2) in accordance with the Standards, whichever is applicable - b) For all other street classifications, the off-site street improvements shall be designed and constructed to City standards including, without limitation, curb, gutter, sidewalk, and pavement. - c) All intervening streets that connect to the Improved Arterial Street Network shall include the width and improvements necessary to maintain a level of service as defined by Part II of the City of Fort Collins Multi-modal Transportation Level of Service for the length required to connect to the Improved Arterial Street Network. - 3) Minimum requirements for Loveland (GMA) and Fort Collins (GMA).
+The need for off-site improvements within the Fort Collins and Loveland GMA's shall be determined by the Local Entity Engineer and shall meet the requirements of numbers 1) and 2) above. - Transition Improvements.
+The Developer is responsible for the following transition improvements for any developments requiring improvements to adjacent and/or off-site streets. - a.
+Where an improved street must be tied into an existing street, transition areas must be provided to safely shift traffic back onto the existing street.
+Transition plans must meet the length and design requirements provided in these standards.
+Transitions shall typically be designed and constructed off-site from the Project.
+The off-site transition(s) may be installed as a permanent street improvement (i.e., long-range pavement thickness and location) or as a temporary improvement (i.e., interim thickness and location as approved by the Local Entity Engineer).
+Permanent off-site transitions may be eligible for future reimbursement by the Local Entity or a future Developer, while temporary off-site transitions will not be eligible for reimbursement.
+Transitions adjacent to the Development may be approved by the Local Entity in situations where the long-range improvements are constructed adjacent to the Property and traffic safety or operational concerns warrant a waiver of the off-site transition requirement.